Redux#

 action being passed to connect

-example.
-All action (which trigger global state updates) need to be passed as
+All actions which trigger global state updates need to be passed as props by connect

 hook.

-a component that needs to interact with the backend to show its content.
-In the
+for a component that needs to interact with the backend to show its content.

 Backend network fetching#